-- 4.4 The next phase would see the adoption, on an incremental basis by thematic scrutiny committees following the schedule of the committee calendar, with a hybrid Council meeting being enabled at the end of this process. - 4.5 This technology will provide the opportunity to 'lock-in' the opportunity already created, through the virtually meetings arrangement via Zoom and the publication of meeting recordings on the Council website. - 4.6 It will be important to maintain flexibility in our approach to each specific committee, between full attendance, hybrid and virtual, to maintain and build upon the positive enhancements, which have been achieved over the last twelve months. - 4.7 A full programme of training will be needed to be developed for members over the coming weeks to provide the opportunity for members to familiarise themselves with this technology.
-Again this support would be provided through 'mock' meetings to enable members and officers to become familiar with the arrangement before public use. - 4.8 The Council's Rules of Procedure were considered at the Constitution Committee on the 13th May and ratified at the Council's 26th Annual General Meeting to allow for the introduction of hybrid meetings and webcasting.
+- 4.6 The next phase would see the adoption, on an incremental basis by thematic scrutiny committees following the schedule of the committee calendar, with a hybrid Council meeting being enabled at the end of this process. - 4.7 This technology will provide the opportunity to 'lock-in' the opportunity already created, through the virtually meetings arrangement via Zoom and the publication of meeting recordings on the Council website. - 4.8 It will be important to maintain flexibility in our approach to each specific committee, between full attendance, hybrid and virtual, to maintain and build upon the positive enhancements, which have been achieved over the last twelve months. - 4.9 A full programme of training will be needed to be developed for members over the coming weeks to provide the opportunity for members to familiarise themselves with this technology.
+Again this support would be provided through 'mock' meetings to enable members and officers to become familiar with the arrangement before public use. - 4.10 The Council's Rules of Procedure were considered at the Constitution Committee on the 13th May and ratified at the Council's 26th Annual General Meeting to allow for the introduction of hybrid meetings and webcasting.
 Further amendments to the constitution may need to be taken forward as we still await the publication of the Welsh Government guidance into hybrid meetings.
-It is also suggested that a multi-location policy is taken forward by the Democratic Services Committee to further support the implementation of hybrid meetings. - 4.9 Due to the current Covid restrictions and to ensure Member and Officer safety we will need to ensure that the number of Members that choose to attend a meeting physically does not exceed the recommended Chamber capacity of 26 (socially distanced).
+It is also suggested that a multi-location policy is taken forward by the Democratic Services Committee to further support the implementation of hybrid meetings. - 4.11 Due to the current Covid restrictions and to ensure Member and Officer safety we will need to ensure that the number of Members that choose to attend a meeting physically does not exceed the recommended Chamber capacity of 26 (socially distanced).
 This figure will need to include officers from Democratic Services to run the hybrid infrastructure.
+It is therefore proposed that attendance will be proportional to the political balance, with Group leaders confirming physical attendance within those numbers in advance of a meeting. - 4.12 In respect of the Covid Safety Measures and practicalities that need to be considered for Members attending the Council Chamber, it will be dependent on the stage of the roll out and the restrictions in place.
+Consideration would need to be given to the possibility for Covid Safety Checklist on arrival / the need for temperature readings / the need for lateral flowing testing / provision

-It is therefore proposed that attendance will be proportional to the political balance, with Group leaders confirming physical attendance within those numbers in advance of a meeting. - 4.10 Going forward, in advance of any hybrid meeting, Members will be asked to attend a meeting at least 30 minutes in advance of the meeting to check for any potential technical problems and to check Members are comfortable with the systems. - 4.11 Alongside the discussions with the Democratic Services Committee, the Head of Democratic Services will continue to engage with Group Leaders in respect of these developments and future roll-out plans.
+- of face masks / Hand sanitisers.
+Members views on these approaches will factored into the final working arrangements. - 4.13 Going forward, in advance of any hybrid meeting, Members will be asked to attend a meeting at least 30 minutes in advance of the meeting to check for any potential technical problems and to check Members are comfortable with the systems. - 4.14 Alongside the discussions with the Democratic Services Committee, the Head of Democratic Services will continue to engage with Group Leaders in respect of these developments and future roll-out plans.